 When considering possible treatments for a serious illness, more and more of us involve ourselves in the decision-making process.
-We’re asking other patients what treatments they use, we’re getting second opinions and we’re looking online for information.
+We ask other patients what treatments they use, we get second opinions and we’re looking online for information.
 Doctors and patients alike rely on information they read in medical journals.
 Are there possible new treatments?
 How good are the results?
 What kinds of side effects can a patient expect?
 But here’s a question you might not think to ask: Can you trust results of medical research?
 The answer to that is probably, but not definitely.
 Why?
 Financial conflicts of interest in medical research can lead to biased results.

 Medical journals are the main method for notifying the public about the latest scientific discoveries.
 But the information in these articles can be tainted by financial conflicts of interests which can affect the conduct and reporting of clinical trials.